|Hometown:||Blue Springs, Mo.|

 » Tom Osborne Citizenship Team (2016, 2017)

 Khalil Davis expects to play a more prominent role in the Nebraska defense as a sophomore in 2017.
-The 6-2, 290-pound Davis will work at nose tackle in the Huskers' 3-4 defensive scheme, and is part of an exciting group of talented young players in the front seven.
+The 6-2, 290-pound Davis worked at nose tackle in the Huskers’ 3-4 defensive scheme during the spring, and he has the ability to line up at multiple positions.

 2016 (Redshirt Freshman)